Deborah R. Barnbaum

-Deborah Barnbaum is Professor and Chair of the Philosophy Department.
+Deborah Barnbaum is Professor and Health Care Ethics Coordinator in the Department of Philosophy.
 She received her BA in Philosophy and English from UCLA in 1990 and her MA and PhD in Philosophy from the University of Massachusetts, Amherst in 1993 and 1996, respectively.
 She is a bioethicist specializing in the ethics of clinical research and the ethics of autism.

 Her books include:

 - Sellars and Contemporary Philosophy (co-edited with David Pereplyotchik, Routledge, 2017)

 - The Ethics of Autism (Indiana University Press, 2009)

 - Research Ethics, Text and Readings (with Michael Byron, Prentice Hall 2001)

 Her most recent publications include:

 - “Data Safety Monitoring during Covid-19: Keep On Keeping On,” Ethics & Human Research, 42(3), May-June 2020: 43-44.